Philippine Airlines fleet: Gallery

+Fleet development

 Airbus A321

-The Airbus A321 is the main aircraft utilized for short-haul and medium-haul flights that serve Southeast and East Asia such as Hong Kong, Singapore, Bangkok, and Kuala Lumpur, as well as major domestic destinations including Cebu and Davao.
-On August 28, 2012, Philippine Airlines ordered 34 Airbus A321-200 equipped with IAE V2500 engines, but was later reduced to 24.
-The first A321 was delivered on August 7, 2013.
+On August 28, 2012, Philippine Airlines ordered 44 Airbus A321s, splitting it between 34 A321ceo and ten A321neo (new engine option) aircraft.
+Orders for the A321ceo were later reduced to 24.
+These are utilized for short-haul and medium-haul flights that serve Southeast and East Asia such as Hong Kong, Singapore, Bangkok, and Kuala Lumpur, as well as major domestic destinations including Cebu and Davao.
+The first A321, equipped with IAE V2500 engines, was delivered on August 7, 2013.

-Airbus A321neo

-On August 28, 2012, Philippine Airlines ordered 10 Airbus A321neos equipped with two Pratt & Whitney PW1000G engines.
-The airline, in total, ordered 44 A321s of both the current (CEO) and new engine option (NEO) variants.

-On March 29, 2015, the airline announced that it will be receiving the A321neo starting 2017.
-However, the deliveries were delayed to May 2018 due to problems with the Pratt & Whitney engines.
-PAL received its first A321neo (new engine option) on June 1, 2018, while the other five A321neos were delivered until December 2018.
+The A321neos were originally scheduled for delivery starting November 2017; however, PAL postponed it to January 2018, and again to May, due to problems with the Pratt & Whitney PW1100G engines.
+PAL received its first A321neo on June 1, 2018, while the other five A321neos were delivered until December 2018.
 The remaining fifteen A321neos in the SR variant, on the other hand, will be delivered in the following years.
 However, PAL only received two A321neo SRs in 2019 as the airline revises its re-fleeting plan.

+In August 2021, PAL postponed future deliveries of its A321neo planes to 2026 due to the COVID-19 pandemic and its subsequent filing for Chapter 11 bankruptcy.
+Subsequently, it decided to refurbish its older A321ceo aircraft with new seats and in-flight entertainment from mid-2025 onwards; the first refurbished A321ceo re-entered service on September 24, 2025.

-The first six Airbus A321neos serve the airline's medium-haul and long-haul routes such as Guam, Singapore, Tokyo, Ho Chi Minh City, Sapporo, Brisbane and Sydney, while the other SR variants will be serving short-haul regional routes in Southeast Asia and other neighboring countries.
+The first six long-range Airbus A321neos, capable of eight-hour flights, primarily serve the airline's select medium and long-haul routes such as Brisbane, Perth, Port Moresby, and formerly, Sapporo.
+The SR variants, meanwhile, serve short-haul regional routes in Southeast Asia and other neighboring countries.

 Airbus A330

-The Airbus A330-300 is primarily deployed in Asia and Oceania routes.
-They are also deployed in US territories like Honolulu and Guam and domestic destinations such as General Santos, Cebu and Davao.

 Philippine Airlines introduced their first Airbus A330-300 on July 30, 1997, with the delivery of the first aircraft, F-OHZM.
-Philippine Airlines later acquired eight Airbus A330-300s as replacement for their aging Airbus A300B4 fleet's gradual retirement.
+It later acquired eight Airbus A330-300s as a replacement for their aging Airbus A300B4 fleet.
+These are primarily deployed in Asia and Oceania routes, as well as flights to Honolulu and Guam, and domestic destinations such as General Santos, Cebu and Davao.

 On August 28, 2012, Philippine Airlines ordered 10 new Airbus Airbus A330-300s, but the airline later expanded its orders to 20 on October 1.
 The airline received its first A330-300 High Gross Variant (HGW) in September 2013.
 The newer A330s use a pair of Rolls-Royce Trent 700 engines, unlike the older General Electric CF6 engines that powered the earlier A330 fleet.
-The original fleet of eight A330s were transferred to PAL Express until these were retired on August 31, 2014.
+The original fleet of eight A330s were transferred to PAL Express until they were retired on August 31, 2014.

+On May 17, 2024, Philippine Airlines signed an agreement with Wamos Air to wet lease two Airbus A330-200s for use on flights to Sydney and Melbourne.
+These aircraft started operating on June 1, and the agreement was to take effect until October 31.
+PAL has since extended the lease period to January 2025.